EduardoZepeda/coffee-bytes-hugo/content/posts/opinion/el-nuevo-dios-el-delirante-culto-a-la-ai-en-redes/index.en.md

 - artificial intelligence
 - opinion
 coverImage: images/el-culto-a-la-ai-en-redes.jpg
+seo_title: "The AI Cult on Social Media: Critical Analysis"
-description: 'An analysis of the excessive worship of AI on social media, from corporate hype to digital inquisitors.'
+description: Analysis of excessive AI worship on social media, from corporate hype to digital inquisitors defending AI at all costs.
 keyword: ''
 keywords:
 - AI